 First of all, anything involving Amy Poehler should automatically be considered BFF material.
 Second of all, this show has a superbly high appreciation for waffles, which I think we should all strive to emulate.
 And lastly, it founded one of the greatest fake holidays of all time: Galentine’s Day.
 A day that completely centers around ladies celebrating ladies.
 Can it get any better than that?
 Ovaries before brovaries = words to live by.

 All the glamour of Hollywoo (amazing name rebrand by Mr. Peanutbutter) held just at arm’s length by a former sitcom celebrity and the group that accrues around him.
 Purely transactional roles like biographer, agent, or random hanger on slowly grow into real relationships over the seasons as Bojack tries grappling with his past to become, if not a better person at least a less abusive one.
 If that sounds too grim, I’m leaving out the slapstick and animal pun jokes constantly unfolding in the background.

 The sheer knowledge of knowing that Kelso and Jackie eventually end up together in real life should be enough to commence days’ worth of squealing.
 But the entire premise of the show alone is worth tuning into with your closest friends.
 You may not have grown up in the ‘70s yourself, but you can still appreciate/relate to all of the obstacles life throws at these teens.

-This is a series that prides itself on spontaneous dance/singing parties, which is pretty much a core requirement for all friendships.
-You won’t be able to stop yourselves from grabbing your finest hairbrush and joining in.
+The ultimate show for and by theater kids, despite focusing on a high school glee club, with the rare cast that evolved as time actually passed (high schoolers actually graduating from high school?
+On TV??)
+This is a series that prides itself on spontaneous dance/singing parties, which is pretty much a core requirement for some friendships.
+If that sounds like you and your pals, none of you will be able to stop yourselves from grabbing your finest hairbrush and joining in.